BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 - Rationalism - rational part is a primary part for virtues (though non-rational may also participate in virtues)
 - Anti-rationalist - good desires is sufficient for virtues; reason plays instrumental role

+- prudence teaches us not to consent to bad inclinations
+- temperance causes us not to consent to bad inclination

 ## Moral

 # Starting point